8 questions to ask when choosing a provider for your end-to-end surveillance solution

 When you start to consider a solutions provider for your next system, start by thinking about where your system currently is and where you want it to be.
 For example, does the system need to work cohesively with your existing systems, such as HVAC, alarms and access control products?
 Or do you want (and have the capability) to completely rip out and replace the old system with an end-to-end solution that fits all of your security and business needs?

-A best-of-breed system allows you to mix and match hardware and software and integrate them with other systems.
-Sure, there are some enterprise-level security systems that benefit from best-of-breed and open platforms.
+A multi-vendor solution allows you to mix and match hardware and software and integrate them with other systems.
+Sure, there are some enterprise-level security systems that benefit from multi-vendor solutions and open platforms.
 But there are many users whose requirements can benefit from the simplicity that comes along with an end-to-end solution.

 If you opt for simplicity, an end-to-end solution from a single provider is likely the answer.
 These single-source solutions bundle video management software, network cameras, and network video recorders into one easy-to-use and easy-to-manage package.